Green UX – Responsible design enhances sales

 Reduced animation load

-Simplifying page paths
+Simplifying navigation paths

 Faster navigation routes → fewer loads